Tokyo Skytree

 • Entrance fee

-• You can visit Tokyo Skytree by buying same-day tickets at the 4th-floor counter or saving money with advance online booking, with prices from 2100 to 3800 yen depending on the day and observatories.
+• You can visit Tokyo Skytree by purchasing same-day tickets at the 4th-floor counter or save money by booking in advance online.
+Prices range from 2,100 to 3,800 yen, depending on the day and which observation decks you choose.

 Buy tickets online →